 Plans for Puppet Homecoming 2014 are moving right along!
 We’re working on a great lineup of performances and workshops.
 We are also pleased to announce a new extension of the festival, especially for educators.

 The Professional Day for The Teaching Artist and Therapist is a day of Professional Development for puppeteers, educators and therapists.
-The goal is to present information that will help us be more effective in working in educational and therapeutic settings.
+The goal is to present information that will help us all be more effective in working in educational and therapeutic settings.
 This year the presentations will focus on:

 • Topics that meet specific areas of the National Common Core